 TIP - Counter stress with calming practices such as meditation and yoga.

 Sugar and Carbs

-Refined carbs like sweets, white breads and sugar can deteriorate your condition.
+Refined carbs like sweets, white bread and sugar can deteriorate your condition.
 Processed and packaged foods and drinks can sneak in high quantities of sugar and preservatives often without your knowledge.
 It is best to avoid sodas and fast food and opt for a wholesome, low-fat, plant-based diet.

-TIP - Opt for a plant based diet for significant changes in your heart health.
+TIP - Opt for a plant-based diet for significant changes in your heart health.